UnfavorableEnhancer/Project-Luminext/README.md

 ## Building
 To run the project you only need to download standard [Godot Engine 4.3 (without C# support)](https://godotengine.org/download)

-When cloning repo you also must accept sub-module integration since official menu assets are destributed in different repo.
 Then you can just drag & drop cloned project folder to godot project manager and you're ready to go!

 Currently those platfroms are supported: